usdot-jpo-ode/ode-output-validator-library/README.md

 ###### Optional/Mandatory Fields
 The EqualsValue fieldName references the optional field that the field depends on.
 If the field is optional, the fieldName should reference itself.
-If the field is manditory assuming another field exists (usually its parent), then that field should be referenced in the fieldName.
-If the field is manditory regardless of other fields then the EqualsValue condition is not necessary.
+If the field is mandatory assuming another field exists (usually its parent), then that field should be referenced in the fieldName.
+If the field is mandatory regardless of other fields then the EqualsValue condition is not necessary.

 In the example above, elevationOffset is optional, latOffset is mandatory if crumbData exists, and crumbData{0}.timeOffset is always mandatory.